vamelton/AustenNovels/README.md

    - Created a List.
    - Read data from an external JSON file.
    - A LINQ query to retrieve information from a data structure.

+ ## Next Steps
+  - Update CSS and JavaScript.
+  - Add a footer for a Jane Austen Biography.

 Thank you!